YOUR CARE TEAM MAY INCLUDE:

 - Promote a quicker recovery.

 Palliative care focuses on comfort and quality of life for families and patients dealing with a chronic or serious illness.
-The Palliative Care Team (doctor, clinical nurse specialist, social worker, chaplain, pharmacist, and clinical psychologist) works with your doctor to plan care to help improve your comfort and quality of life.
+The Palliative Care Team (doctor, clinical nurse specialist, social worker, pharmacist, and clinical psychologist) works with your doctor to plan care to help improve your comfort and quality of life.

 For more information or for a palliative care consult, ask your doctor to write a request or call (+973) 17766666.
 Most insurance companies pay for palliative care.
 It is included as a part of your hospital bill.